Britain’s Brighton Foodies Festival, one of the great annual food festivals in Europe

 Now in its 13th year, Antwerpen Proeft is said to be Belgium’s largest and leading food festival.
 Entry is €8, which includes a welcome drink and discount voucher.
-Last year tens of thousands of people attended this popular culinary event.
+Last year tens of thousands of people attended this popular European food festival.

 More than 25 restaurants and caterers from in and around the city offer an astonishingly diverse range of cuisines ranging from traditional Belgian to Mediterranean and French.

 Head to Oostduinkerke on the Flemish coast of Belgium for a festival that heralds the fishermen who ride into the sea on their horses to trawl for shrimp.
 This way of shrimp fishing is so unique UNESCO recently added it to its world list of Intangible Cultural Heritage.
 At the Shrimpfest, held the last weekend of June every year, the catch is brought to shore where it’s cooked in any number of ways.
 Activities include a Shrimp Parade on Sunday afternoon.

 Bruges has long been known not only for its beauty but also its cuisine.
 With 12 Michelin-starred restaurants, little Bruges is a Mecca for gourmets.
 Last year Kookeet attracted more than 100,000 visitors.
 This year many of the city’s top chefs will introduce you to some highly diverse gastronomic gems.
 According to the organizers, they all possess one or more Michelin stars, a Bib Gourmand mention or a have high GaultMillau score.

 Prague: Prague Food Festival 2019 (Praha Festival Potravin)

 May 24–26, 2019